 A Chapel Hill Downtown Walking Map (pdf) has been created by Go!
 Chapel Hill Active Living by Design.

 The Town of Chapel Hill provides more than 850 parking spots in downtown Chapel Hill.
 View a map of parking locations.

 Zipcars are available at locations on the UNC campus.
 To join or find available cars, visit www.zipcar.com/unc.

-Free valet parking is provided Monday through Saturday for patrons of 18 participating downtown businesses.
+Free valet parking is provided from 5 to 9 p.m.
+Monday through Saturday for patrons of participating downtown businesses.
 Others can use the valet service for a $5 fee.
-Drop off your car at the West End Valet Stand in front of the UNC Information Technology building at 440 W. Franklin St. or at the East End Valet Stand in front of Spanky’s Restaurant at 101 E. Franklin St. For a list of participating businesses, visit www.downtownchapelhill.com/valet
+Drop off your car at the West End Valet Stand on the north side of the 400 block of West Franklin Street near the West End Wine Bar.
+For a list of participating businesses, visit www.parkonthehill.com/valet.

 The East End Valet Stand is open from 5 p.m. to 12:30 a.m.
 Monday through Thursday and from 5 p.m. to 12:30 a.m.
 Friday and Saturday.
 The West End Valet Stand is open from 5 to 11 p.m.
 Monday through Saturday.

 Go!
 Chapel Hill works to make it easier and safer for children to walk or bike to school.
 This is good for the environment and for the physical health of our children.
 There are six Active Schools in the Go!
 Chapel Hill program including Estes Hills Elementary, Rashkis Elementary, Ephesus Road Elementary, Mary Scroggs Elementary, Phillips Middle and Culbreth Middle.

 Raleigh-Durham International Airport (RDU) is located about 30 minutes east of Chapel Hill off Interstate 40.
 Information: 919-840-2123